I was born in 1962 in Isfahan, Iran. Since I was seventeen, because of my deep affection for the animals, I became a vegetarian.

 I have done research in number theory and I have been able to find beautiful and interesting relations.
 My favorite field is “The Gap between Prime Numbers.”

 Conjecture No. 30, came to mind in 1982, while I was studying the proof of the “Prime Number Theorem”.
-I think that the conjecture is the most important conjecture related to prime numbers, it shows one of the most interesting and beautiful behaviours of the prime numbers and I believe working on this conjecture could guide us to important results in number theory.
+I think that the conjecture is the most important conjecture related to prime numbers, it shows one of the most interesting and beautiful behaviors of the prime numbers and I believe working on this conjecture could guide us to important results in number theory.

 Go to the The Puzzlers List Page